Supporting bereaved children after a sudden death

 Explaining that someone has died

 If possible, try and break this news somewhere that is comfortable and feels safe for the child.
-It can be helpful, particularly for older children for them to have safe place close by (such as their bedroom) where they can go to after this news if they need some space.
+It can be helpful, particularly for older children for them to have a safe place close by (such as their bedroom) where they can go to after this news if they need some space.

 Give very simple information which explains that the person has died.
 You don’t need to go into any details just yet.
 You could use words like this: